 The second number, called the device number, follows the logical file number.
-Device number 0 is the Commodore 128 keyboard; 1 is the cassette recorder; 3 is the Commodore 128 screen, 4-7 are the printer(s); and 8-11 are reserved for disk drives.
+Device number 0 is the Commodore 128 keyboard; 1 is the cassette recorder; 2 is the RS232 (user) channel; 3 is the Commodore 128 screen, 4-7 are usually printer(s); and 8-11 are usually for disk drives.
 It is often a good idea to use the same file number as the device number because it makes it easy to remember which is which.
+Valid device numbers are 0-30.

 Following the device number may be a third parameter called the secondary address.
 In the case of the cassette, this can be 0 for read, 1 for write and 2 for write with END-OF-TAPE marker at the end.
 In the case of the disk, the number refers to the channel number.
 See your disk drive manual for more information on channels and channel numbers.
 For the printer, the secondary addresses are used to select certain programming functions.
+See your printer manual for more information.

 There may also be a filename specified for disk or tape OR a string following the secondary address, which could be a command to the disk/tape drive or the name of the file on tape or disk.
 If the filename is specified, the type and mode refer to disk files only.
-File types are PROGRAM, SEQUENTIAL, RELATIVE and USER; modes are READ and WRITE.
+File types are

+PROGRAM, SEQUENTIAL, RELATIVE and USER; modes are READ and WRITE.
+See the section on RS232 for command string requirements.